datagistips/geo4TableSchema/README.md

 We can control our data against the schema (check [`geovalidate.bat`](geovalidate.bat)) :

 	python geovalidate.py invalid-polygon.csv schema-polygon.json

+> Check [BATCH-EXAMPLES](mds/BATCH-EXAMPLES.md) to have more examples on running various checks.

 Here is the result :